george-pov/YTSkedy/docs/api/operations/youtube-publish-setup.md

    }
    ```

-4. Create a calendar event with a future start time and an English (`en`) title.
+5. Create a calendar event with a future start time and required text values.
-5. Publish the event to the platform with
+6. Publish the event to the platform with
    `POST /api/calendar-events/{calendarEventId}/platforms/{platformId}/publish`
    and an empty body `{}`.
 On success the response carries
    `status: "Published"`, an `externalResourceId`, and `publishedUtc`.
-6. Confirm in YouTube Studio under Content, then Live: a private scheduled
+7. Confirm in YouTube Studio under Content, then Live: a private scheduled
-   broadcast appears with the English title at the scheduled time.
+   broadcast appears with the rendered template title at the scheduled time.
-7. To delete that created broadcast through YTSkedy, call
+8. To delete that created broadcast through YTSkedy, call
    `DELETE /api/calendar-events/{calendarEventId}/platforms/{platformId}/publication`
    before the event start time.
 On success the platform row returns to
    `NotPublished` and can be published again.